desmos-labs/primer/phases/phase-1/challenges/level-2.md

 events: []
 ```

-You can now query the tx result to make sure everything was successful:
+You can now query the tx result to make sure everything was processed successfully:

 ```shell
 desmoscli query tx 1F64E1FDBB2A495E9C6F9AEDFD397B3B55DF0895F0232B558DAED042F3E159C9 --output json
 ```

 ### Getting the reward
-After you've created a post, to make sure you receive your reward please following this procedure:
+After you've created a post, please following this procedure to receive your rewards:

-1. Create a for of this repo inside your private GitHub profile.
+1. Create a fork of this repo inside your private GitHub profile.
    If you do not know how to do it, follow the [GitHub fork guide](https://help.github.com/en/github/getting-started-with-github/fork-a-repo).

 2. Pull the fork locally: